Today, I have a guest blog post from Mike Whitfield.

 P.S. – Who has the best pancakes?
 Mike’s wife makes the best, according to Mike.

 Remember the game “Monopoly”?
-You know how you have all this momentum and you’re gaining properties like crazy, then suddenly, you draw “the card”?
+Remember how you had all this momentum and you’re gaining properties like crazy, then suddenly, you draw “the card”?

 Ever notice that the same thing happens with your diet?
-It doesn’t matter what diet you’re on, but you have all this momentum all week, then suddenly on Friday, you destroy everything you’ve worked hard for all week.
-It’s like you went to Diet Prison, right?
+It doesn’t matter what diet you’re on, but you have all this momentum all week, then suddenly, on Friday, you destroy everything you’ve worked hard for all week.
+It’s like you went to Diet Prison.

 Sticking to ANY diet is HARD on the weekends.
 Seriously… it’s the weekend.
 You probably don’t want to eat broccoli and boring baked chicken.